In this article, Hannah Drozdz looks at the circumstances where the corporate veil of limited liability may not protect a director.

-Lenders often demand that one or more of a company’s directors give personal guarantees (and even security in support of the guarantees) to support a commercial loan applications.
+Lenders often demand that one or more of a company’s directors give personal guarantees (and even security in support of the guarantees) to support a commercial loan application.
 If the company defaults, the lender will look to the director to cover the debt.
 Suppliers may also try to include a personal guarantee in a credit account application form.

-Where a company in financial difficulty wants to put in place a standstill agreement with its creditors, to allow the company time to restructure or refinance, creditors may expect directors to give warranties about the company’s financial status.
+Where a company in financial difficulty wants to put in place a standstill agreement with its creditors to allow the company time to restructure or refinance, creditors may expect directors to give warranties about the company’s financial status.
 These are often backed by personal guarantees.
 This gives added comfort to creditors that the driving force behind rescuing the company also has a vested interest in the success of the process.

-One of the most well-known, and misquoted areas of personal risk for directors is wrongful trading.
+One of the most well-known (and misquoted) areas of personal risk for directors is wrongful trading.
 This only applies in administration and liquidation (sections 214 and 246ZB Insolvency Act 1986).

-If it appears that a director of the company knew or ought to have concluded at some point before the insolvency process there was no reasonable prospect the company would avoid going into the insolvency process, the insolvency officeholder can ask the court to order the director to contribute to the company’s assets.
+If it appears that a director of the company knew, or ought to have concluded at some point before the insolvency process, there was no reasonable prospect the company would avoid going into the insolvency process, the insolvency officeholder can ask the court to order the director to contribute to the company’s assets.

 Liability only arises if, on a net basis, the insolvency officeholder can prove the company’s creditors (considered together) are worse off because of the company’s continued trading.

 The test is subjective and objective.
-The Court will consider both the general knowledge, skill and experience:
+The court will consider both the general knowledge, skill and experience: